What affects cost planning for moves in Bath

 |---|---|---|

-| Room or studio with easy access | Short session | Close parking, ground-floor access, pre-packed items keep handling quick. |
+| Room or studio with easy access | Short session | Close parking, ground-floor access and pre-packed items keep handling quick. |

 | One-bedroom flat with stairs | Short session to half-day | Stair trips and tight turns add handling minutes per item. |

-| Two-bedroom home, mixed access | Half-day to most of a day | Parking distance, internal stairs, and furniture volume drive trips and time. |
+| Two-bedroom home, mixed access | Half-day to most of a day | Parking distance, internal stairs and furniture volume drive trips and time. |

-| Larger home or split addresses | Most of a day to multi-day | Multiple loading points, heavier items, and route timing widen the schedule. |
+| Larger home or split addresses | Most of a day to multi-day | Multiple loading points, heavier items and route timing widen the schedule. |

 A compact studio with items pre-packed and the van at the doorstep keeps walking distance minimal.
 Handling remains continuous, so hours stay tight and cost low relative to volume.